 World-wide Stray Dog Crisis

-The Humane Society International (HSI) estimates that there are between 250-300 million stray dogs worldwide.
+There are an estimated 200 million stray dogs worldwide.
 Africa, Latin America, Eastern Europe, and Southeast Asia are the regions struggling most with this crisis.
 The greatest complication associated with the stray dog problem is the transmission of rabies.
 The tiniest nip by a stray dog can quickly become a matter of life and death.
 According to the World Health Organization, over 55,000 people die every year as a result of the disease, with over 99% of the fatalities resulting from a dog bite.
 About 95% of rabies deaths occur in either Africa or Southeast Asia.
 Thailand and Indonesia, in particular, struggle with large populations of stray dogs carrying the rabies virus.
 Many local and and national governments’ preferred method of dealing with the rabies problem is by killing stray dogs en masse via poisoning or shooting.
 Not only are these two methods inhumane, they have proven to be ineffectual, because they eliminate only the stronger, healthier dogs that are more prone to approach a human.
 The sick, weaker dogs who carry the rabies virus and avoid humans are less likely to be affected by these methods.